markirby/mark-kirby.co.uk/content/_posts/2011-10-31-the-developers-manifesto.md

   * Functions can have no more than one level of indentation
   * Functions must work at one level of abstraction, either calling other functions, or performing a single action low level code, such as manipulating a string
   * Classes have a single area of responsibility and are as small as possible
-  * Don&#8217;t pass arguments to functions in a class except to alter and return them, or ask a question about them.
+  * Don't pass arguments to functions in a class except to alter and return them, or ask a question about them.
 Instead modify class instance variables
-  * Don&#8217;t pass true or false flags to arguments, instead call different functions
+  * Don't pass true or false flags to arguments, instead call different functions
   * Where you must pass an argument to a function pass only one or two arguments.
 Three suggests you need to create a new class

 ### Structure of classes